 Sick leave, accidents, weather

-In the case of illness or an accident, the missing days for full-time employees are still counted.
+In the case of illness or an accident, the missed days for full-time employees are still counted.
 Provided that it was agreed on in advance that sick leave will be paid.
-In these cases, the employer has to explain the evidence.
+In these cases, the employer has to provide evidence.

 If employees are unable to work and are not paid due to illness, an accident or weather-related circumstances (such as a storm during harvest), the days are not counted.

-Calculate 88 days for your 2nd Working Holiday Visa – Examples
+Calculate 88 days for your second year visa in Australia – Examples

 Examples where the requirements for a 2nd working holiday visa are met: